memoria-io/ansible-docker/README.md

 ```
 source quick-ansible.sh

-# A container will be created then destroyed each time you run
+# A container will be created then destroyed each time you run `ansible ... ` or `ansible-playbook ...`
 ansible all -m ping
 ```